 DSATS envisions that the students would be at least at the senior undergraduate or Masters level, well versed in the disciplines needed for such a project.
 The core team shall consist of at least three (3) team members and no more than five (5).
 Contributions from other team members is allowed, and all contributors should be recognized in the Phase I Design Report.
 The travel grant for the winning team will be limited to five (5) team members and one (1) supervisor due to budget constraints.

 Any team that loses team members during the project can recruit a replacement.
-Note any changes to the team membership in the monthly reports.
+Note any changes to the team membership or the faculty advisor in the monthly reports.
+Include the email address of the new member(s).
 At least one member of the core team must be a Petroleum Engineering candidate with sufficient coursework completed to understand the physics relating to the drilling problems and the normal industry practices used to mitigate the problem.
+For universities that do not have a petroleum engineering program, two schools may join efforts to compete as a single entity (see 5.6)

 Students with a background in mining, applied mathematics, mechanical and electrical engineering, as well as controls, mechatronics and automation or software development, are the most likely candidates, but students with any applicable background is encouraged.